laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## The best thing about the future is that it only comes one day at a time. - Abraham Lincoln
+    ## No man is free who is not master of himself. - Epictetus

 ![](assets/footer.svg)